Quick Answer

 Yes.
 Keep it lean: classify tools, define fallback actions, and keep a Day Zero checklist you can run under pressure.
 If a tool is only inconvenient, do not spend Tier 1 effort on it.
 Mark each app as revenue-stopping, operations-critical, or nice-to-have, then finish the first group before touching the rest. | Item | What it means in practice | Common mistake | What to record now | |---|---|---|---| | Provider backup | A copy the vendor may use to restore their own service after a platform incident | Assuming it will restore your deleted records, account mistakes, or working process on your timeline | Whether the contract says anything about backup and recovery requirements | | Your backup | A copy you can access separately from the provider when you need continuity | Leaving it untested, incomplete, or stored in the same place as the live app | Export frequency, storage location, and one file-open check | | RTO | The maximum downtime you can accept before the impact is unacceptable | Treating it as a technical metric only, instead of a business limit | Your downtime tolerance for each critical tool, ideally in hours | | RPO | The maximum data-loss window you can accept | Backing up weekly when losing a week of data would hurt client work or billing | Your acceptable data-loss window, ideally in hours |

 Start with each app's built-in export or account-data option, then save the export in a separate location you control.
 Do not hard-code old click paths into the plan.
-Use the note "Add current export path after verification."
+Record that the current export path is pending vendor/source verification before the plan is used.
 The checkpoint that matters is simple: open the export and confirm at least one current record is readable.

 Use the outage checklist you already defined: verify the outage scope, communicate through your planned channels, activate the billing fallback, and log what changed.
 Avoid sending a client message before you know whether the issue is local, account-specific, or provider-wide.
 Open your Code Red folder now and confirm the invoice template, recent open-invoice export, and payment links still work.